 In any other country, this would be no cause for concern — from Ireland to New Zealand, public toilets are commonplace, free, and relatively clean (mostly).
 But in the Netherlands, things are very different.
 If you need to go while you’re out of the house, you’re going to have to part with one of three things: your money, your dignity, or your comfort.
 Actually, you’ll probably lose all these.

 Why are Dutch toilets so expensive?

-Officially, most cafes will ask you for fifty cents if you use their toilets without buying something.
+Officially, most cafés will ask you for 50 cents if you use their toilets without buying something.
 But you can decide to risk your dignity and sneak past the waitstaff to the toilet in the back.
 Legally, they can’t make you pay, though it is considered pretty rude.
-Nonetheless, in an emergency when you have no change in your pockets, it’s an option, if not the best option.
+Nonetheless, in an emergency when you have no change in your pockets, it’s an option — if not the best option.

 Toilets are actually pretty important

-Have you had any horrifying experiences in public toilets in the Netherlands?
+Have you had any horrifying experiences with public toilets in the Netherlands?
 Or have you discovered the one clean stall in the country?
 Let us know in the comments below!

 Feature image: jarmoluk/Pixabay

 Editor’s note: This article was originally published in September 2019 and was fully updated in March 2021 for your reading pleasure.